1. Introduction

 This section is non-normative.

-Throughout this document, color-coded boxes contain the RDF representation of example context graphs, authorization graphs, and access grant graphs serialized in Turtle.
+Throughout this document, color-coded boxes contain the RDF representation of example context graphs, authorization graphs, and access grant graphs serialized in turtle RDF11-TURTLE.
 Those graphs use a mix of IRIs and blank nodes where applicable to better show the range of possible representations.

 The following example